-Jude 1:20-25 NKJV “But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
-And on some have compassion, making a distinction; but others save with fear, pulling them out of the fire, hating even the garment defiled by the flesh.
-Now to Him who is able to keep you from stumbling, And to present you faultless Before the presence of His glory with exceeding joy, To God our Savior, Who alone is wise, Be glory and majesty, Dominion and power, Both now and forever.
+Jude 1:20-25 TLV “But you, loved ones, continue building yourselves up on your most holy faith, praying in the Ruach ha-Kodesh.
+21 Keep yourselves in the love of God, eagerly waiting for the mercy of our Lord Yeshua the Messiah that leads to eternal life.
+22 And have mercy on those who are wavering— 23 save them by snatching them out of the fire; but on others have mercy with fear—hating even the garment defiled by the flesh.
+24 Now to the One who is able to keep you from stumbling, and to present you blameless before the presence of His glory with great joy, 25 to the only God our Savior, through Yeshua the Messiah our Lord, be glory, majesty, power, and authority, before all time, both now and forever.
 Amen.”

 After repeated warnings against false teaching, we are reminded to build ourselves up in the faith.
 Scripture repeatedly warns that many will give heed to seducing spirits in the last days while abandoning the faith.
 People will flock to false teachers because they are told what they want to hear, sin will be excused, the Word of God will be dishonored, and we must be ready for that.